Milo123459/threader/README.md

 Run intense tasks in a background thread.
 This allows you to then continue with your workflow.

-Threader opens a background task running Atomix with no prompt and no fancy features.
-This happens upon shell startup.

 You can then use `threader view` to view the command running, it's output and the commands in [queue](#threader-queue).
 If you run `threader ls` it will list the instances of Threader running, which is probably going to be 1.
 If you want to spawn more then 1, type `threader new`.